 But why?
 Just because!
 That’s why.
 BUT… being truly bad is not that easy, though.
 Thankfully, there are things you can do that can get you all set up for failure.
 Here goes.

-Recommended Reading: 11 Common Web Design Mistakes
+10 Common Web Design Mistakes (Blunders)

-1. 50% Advance Payment, then Procrastinate.
+1. 50% Advance Payment, Then Procrastinate

-You know what… as a matter of fact…
+You know what?
+As a matter of fact…

-2. Forget about Deadlines Altogether.
+2. Forget About Deadlines Altogether

 Clients don’t care about deadlines.
-Remember, as long as you give them something nice and shiny it doesn’t have to be delivered on time.
+Remember, as long as you give them something nice and shiny, it doesn’t have to be delivered on time.

-3. Get Only Pirated Software.
+3. Get Only Pirated Software

 Software is expensive, especially for a web designer.
 Developers, they have it cheap.
 WordPress — free.
 An environment to edit some PHP code — free.
 Simple local server to test the site they’re developing — free.

-4. Chuck Modern Trends Out the Window.
+4. Chuck Modern Trends Out the Window

-Come on, you don’t need to be up to date with modern trends because you are the one setting the trends.
+Come on, you don’t need to be up-to-date with modern trends because you are the one setting the trends.
 You are the Paris Hilton of web design.
-You don’t need to know what others are doing, it’s irrelevant.
+You don’t need to know what others are doing; it’s irrelevant.
 They need to learn from you, not the other way around.

-5. Let them Adapt to you.
+5. Let Them Adapt to You

 This is not your problem.
-You’re just an *awesome* designer.
-If a platform like WordPress can’t handle your mega flashy great design then it’s the platform’s fault, not yours.
+You’re just an awesome designer.
+If a platform like WordPress can’t handle your mega flashy great design, then it’s the platform’s fault, not yours.

-6. Don’t Set Goals for your Projects.
+6. Don’t Set Goals for Your Projects

-There’s no other goal for a website than to look good.
+There is no other goal for a website than to look good.
 Websites set up to make money?
 Meh, you’re an artist, not an evil marketer.

 A beautiful design is what every client wants.
-They simply want to show the site to their spouse and say “look honey, isn’t she a beauty?
+They simply want to show the site to their spouse and say “Look, honey, isn’t she a beauty?
 I paid $10,000 for this, it was surely worth it!“

 Which brings me to…

-8. Don’t Sign a Contract.
+8. Don’t Sign a Contract